My dog Chi has been featured in a lot of my posts so I thought it was fitting to celebrate her life here on my blog.

 I spent the day crying.

-Then I pulled myself together and drove to the local CVS and bought a little tree and some lights.
+Then I pulled myself together and drove to the local CVS and

-When I went back to my house, I played Christmas carols and sang.
+When I went back to my house, I played Christmas carols and

 While I decorated, I marveled at my gift.